rpp0/python-loranode/README.md

 python-loranode
 ===============

 Python 3 bindings for interfacing with LoRa nodes such as the RN2483, mDot, iM880A-L, and others.
-Currently, only the RN2483 modem is supported.
+Currently, only the Microchip RN2483 and Pycom LoPy modem are supported.

 Installation
 ------------

+Latest: use `setup.py` in this repository.
-`pip install loranode`
+Stable: `pip install loranode`

 Examples